First published: Jan.28.2021

-Today I am going to share a very old story from the RUMI—the story of some tailors who cheated on people’s fabrics.
+Today I am going to share a very old story from the poet, RUMI—the story of a tailor who cheated on people’s fabrics.

-The tailors were swift and sharp, and able to steal a part of the fabric right in front of the customer without them noticing.
+The tailor was swift and sharp, and able to steal a part of the fabric right in front of the customer without them noticing.

 People said: “This tailor stole from the sharpest customer; So for sure he will steal from you too.”